c-arthurs/QuArray/docs/Output files.rst

 3. Image metadata in JSON format
 --------------------------------

-The following fields are included
+The following fields are included.

 :path: path of the whole slide image
 :coordinates: list of tuple coordinates in the whole slide image